Paddle SC

 Trip Details

-Enjoy a beautiful paddle through the largest colony of Rocky Shoals Spider Lilies, all within Landsford Canal State Park.
-During peak season, which is May through mid-June, the white lilies cover the shoals from one bank to the other.
-The Rocky Shoals Spider Lily gets its name from the way it grows on the shoals in the river.
-The paddle is suitable for those with some paddling experience because of the many shoals and small rapids that must be navigated throughout the trip.
+Enjoy a beautiful 1.5-mile paddle through the largest known colony of Rocky Shoals Spider Lilies, all within Landsford Canal State Park.
+During peak season, which is May through mid-June, the white lilies appear to cover the shoals from one bank to the other.
+The Rocky Shoals Spider Lily gets its name from the rocky-cobbled shoals in the river where it grows.
+Because there are many shoals and small rapids that must be navigated throughout this trip, it is more suitable for those with some paddling experience in maneuvering quick turns in narrow channels.

-Landsford Canal State Park hosts Lily Fest everywhere during the blooming season.
+Landsford Canal State Park hosts Lily Fest every year during the blooming season.

 Waterway: